-Why Backup your phone?
+Why Backup Your Phone?

 Making a backup of your phone is essential to keep your data safe in case your phone was damaged, misplaced or stolen.
-You may also wish to backup simply because you're getting a new phone, or if you have ran out of storage on your device and you'd like to keep a copy of your files on your computer or in the Cloud.
+You may also wish to backup simply because you're getting a new phone, or if you have run out of storage on your device and you'd like to keep a copy of your files on your computer or in the Cloud.

 We've done some investigation and testing to compile a list of the best 5 ways to backup an Android phone.
 Let's get started!

-- Backup to your Google Account
+- Backup to your Google Drive Cloud Storage

 - Use your phone manufacturer's backup service

-- Transfer Files using File Explorer (Windows only)
+- Transfer Files using File Explorer (PC)

 - Which method is best? - Comparison table